tofugu/wanikani-api-v2-doc/source/includes/_additional_information.md

 Users have the option to reset their account to a target level at or below their current level.

 Resets will show up in a variety of places.
-Explicit records will show up under [`resets`](#resets).
+Explicit records will show up under [resets](#resets).
 They'll get a fresh [level progression](#level-progressions) for the target level of the reset, and the level progression for the level they abandoned gets an `abandoned_at` timestamp.
 Finally, the `assignments` and `review_statistics` for the affected levels will get set back to their default state, waiting to be unlocked or started, depending on the levels.